Apply to Memorial

 - Within 1-2 business days after submitting an online application, you will find the MUN student number assigned for you in the online application (under “My Account” and “My Profile”).
 Please reference your MUN student number when contacting us about your graduate application.

-- Graduate applications for the Fall 2022 semester will open in the first week of September 2021, Winter 2023 semester in the first week of January 2022, and Spring 2023 semester in the first week of May 2022.
+- Graduate applications for Fall 2024 are open now.
+Graduate applications for the Winter 2025 semester will open in the first week of January 2024 and Spring 2025 semester in the first week of May 2024.

 Important Note: Memorial University will verify documents submitted in support of a graduate application, including reference letters, transcripts, and degree certificates.
 Submission of falsified documents is considered a serious academic offense.